Skip to main content

 The Midland

 This concert venue is located downtown near Kansas City’s Power & Light District.
 The Midland Theatre’s doors first opened in 1927 and was the largest theater within 250 miles of the city.
 The Midland is a prominent venue in the city, putting on everything from concerts to stage productions to plays and comedy shows.
-Many locals and famous stars have performed at the Midland, including Mannheim Steamroller, Florence and the Machine and Godsmack
+Many locals and famous stars have performed at the Midland, including Mannheim Steamroller, Florence and the Machine and Godsmack.

 With five giant Czechoslovakian hand-cut crystal chandeliers, priceless art pieces, fantastic woodwork and more than 500,000 feet of gold leaf, the 3,000-seat theatre is a beautiful venue that blends the elegance of the past with present technology.